projectglow/glow/docker/README.md

 Please see this [stack overflow post](https://stackoverflow.com/questions/64221861/an-error-failed-to-solve-with-frontend-dockerfile-v0) for explanation.

-Note: Docker builds may run out of memory, please increase Docker's default memorry setting, which is 2.0 GB, via Preferences -> Resources -> Advanced.
+Note: Docker builds may run out of memory, please increase Docker's default memory setting, which is 2.0 GB, via Docker Desktop -> Preferences -> Resources -> Advanced.

 ### Build the docker images as follows: